fundakol/pytest-jira-xray/README.md

 - SSL Client Certificate

-To disable SSL certificate verification, at the client side (no case-sensitive):
+To disable SSL certificate verification, at the client side (no case-sensitive), default is True:
 ```commandline
 $ export XRAY_API_VERIFY_SSL=False
 ```